lin882/Python-PowerBI-Auto-Claim-Litigation-Study/README.md

 *  Calculated Measures: this table houses all the aggreated calculation such as average cycle time, average litigation cost, and projected saving of claim payout if Telematics works.
 <img width="643" height="389" alt="power_bi_data_model" src="https://github.com/user-attachments/assets/7d4adf14-87bd-4f68-9689-cc77697719a0" />

+## Design Q&A
+### Did AI build the dashboard for you?
+No!!!
+AI suggested the metrics and charts but Gemini didn't have access to my Power BI app.
+I adapted the ideas from AI and built the visuals, calculated measures, and data model by hand.
+### Why did you use AI in this project?
+Why not find a Kaggle or public dataset?
+I want to learn AI tools and upskill myself!
+Also it's an opportinuty to practice insurance business knowledge.